 Hon.
 Lucy Courtenay1

 Hon.
-Lucy Courtenay was the daughter of William Courtenay, 2nd Viscount Courtenay of Powderham Castle and Frances Clack.1 She married John Vaughan, 3rd Earl of Lisburne, son of Wilmot Vaughan, 1st Earl of Lisburne and Dorothy Shafto, on 2 August 1798.1 She died on 27 January 1822.1
+Lucy Courtenay was born on 13 June 1770.2 She was the daughter of William Courtenay, 2nd Viscount Courtenay of Powderham Castle and Frances Clack.1 She married John Vaughan, 3rd Earl of Lisburne, son of Wilmot Vaughan, 1st Earl of Lisburne and Dorothy Shafto, on 2 August 1798.1 She died on 27 January 1822 at age 51.1

 Her married name became Vaughan.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Lucy Courtenay was styled as Countess of Lisburne on 6 May 1820.

 Children of Hon.
 Lucy Courtenay and John Vaughan, 3rd Earl of Lisburne